bertomartin/git-recipes/content/03-object-database.md

 The second object is a `tree` type.
 The purpose of a tree is best demonstrated with an example, so let's print its contents:

      ~/waterbug $ git cat-file -p 3f24f1babffe20dd7b503ae5e0f21d8497391cfa
     100644 blob 4cbff340eb407e09e3b94b7a4de88e30546d3b1f app.rb
     040000 tree a8320d12018d3834d5c1ff9f7cf27b577b518855 lib

 A tree contains a list of references to other objects; both SHA1 hashes are present in the list of objects we saw listed earlier.
 In addition to the hashes, a tree file also lists the original file attributes, object types and original filename.
 Note how this tree object refers to another tree object for our `lib` directory.
 That object will contain a single entry for our `store.rb` file.
 So, a tree object maps blobs and other trees to files and directories in a working copy.
-Or, to rephrase, it maps Git objects to filesystem objects.
+Or, to rephrase, it maps _Git database objects_ to _filesystem objects_.

 Let's move on to the next object in our database: